Jobs & Careers in Japan

 As of May 1, 2019, the number of international students in Japan reached about 310,000 - more than double the number 10 years ago.

-On the other hand, the number of international students finding employment in Japan over the past 10 years has increased from 9,584 in 2009 to 25,942 in 2018, a 2.7-fold increase over the past 10 years, after once falling due to the Lehman Brothers crisis.
-However, finding a job in Japan is not as easy as it is for Japanese students.
+Meanwhile, the number of international students seeking employment in Japan has nearly quadrupled over the past 10 years from 8,584 in 2011 to 33,415 in 2022.
+However, finding a job in Japan as an international student is not as easy as it is for Japanese students.

 Figure 4 Number of international students graduating and working